DIDIK.com

 Is everyone equal?
 Certainly in the Christian world and by extension, under the law, everyone is equal.
 However the fact that everyone has the same intrinsic value mean that everyone is entitled to the same?
 Should people who are more ambitious, or people who have better ideas, benefit from their efforts?
 Societies that have attempted to distribute wealth equally among all people have always failed.
 People need an incentive to work hard and be productive.

 War against personal freedom?
 It seems that many countries have embarked on a program that limits personal freedom for the alleged common good.
 For example, many cities around the world have expanded bicycle lanes at the expense of limiting automobile lanes.
 Of course an automobile implies both freedom of travel and overall prosperity.
 The bicycle lanes tend to be an excuse since bicycle lanes only benefit the young and fit people, mostly men under the age of 40.
 The plan to eliminate gasoline powered cars and replce them with electric cars is a fantasy since far fewer people will be able to afford an electric car and the range and slow charging time of an electric car prevents long road trips.
+The theory of Climate Change is used, by design or default are limiting personal freedom of travel and preventing one to do as one pleases.

 Reduced intelligence levels and separately, reduced cognitive ability?
 It seems that with many forms of modern technology, such as the cellular telephone/smart phone, which is really a window to the knowledge of the world, people have stopped being innovative and thinking for themselves and rather simply rely on their device.
 One would have thought that the exact opposite would have occurred, but it has not.
 Further, over the past three years, there seems to be a mark decline in cognitive ability.
 Some say the the recently developed Covid vaccination causes micro blood clots, but this has yet to be proven.
 Something however is causing a decline in rapid thinking and cognitive ability in the population.